-If you are going to have a game of pickleball, you’ll need some pickleball court tape to get your court marked out properly.
+If you are going to set up a pickleball court using a portable pickleball net, you’ll need some pickleball court tape to get your court marked out properly.

 A pickleball court is very similar to that of a doubles badminton court, with a length of 44 feet and a width of 20 feet for both singles and doubles games but the serving line about 7-inches further away from the net than badminton.